Amol2608/testrepo/README.md

+# testrepo
+## Editing this file
-# testrepo  this is my first repository
+this is amol nipane